 The firm recognizes and affirms its continuing commitment to undertake pro bono work.
 The work affords attorneys an opportunity to perform an enormously needed and worthwhile service.
 The range of pro bono work is broad and includes opportunities for attorneys of all disciplines.

 We take our pro bono commitment seriously.
 Pro bono work undertaken by the firm is subject to the same standards of attention and professional performance as any other work undertaken by the firm.
-All McLane lawyers working on pro bono matters are able to seek advice and assistance from lawyers working in the various specialty areas that may be relevant to the matter in question.
-The firm ensures that an experienced attorney is available to consult when appropriate on pro bono matters being handled by any lawyer in the firm.
+All McLane Middleton lawyers working on pro bono matters are able to seek advice and assistance from lawyers working in the various specialty areas that may be relevant to the matter in question.

 Jack B. Middleton Pro Bono Award